lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![Swarm-06](./images/Swarm-06.png)

-- Swarm properties: we specify a key to log onto the nodes if needed, and leave the other option with their default value
+- Swarm properties: we specify a key to ssh onto the nodes if needed, and leave the other option with their default value
-- Swarm Managers properties: we use the default value for instance type and volume type/size
+- Swarm Managers properties: we use the default values for instance type and volume type/size
 - Swarm Workers properties: same as for the managers

 ![Swarm-07](./images/Swarm-07.png)

-We the created the swarm that becomes available a couple of minutes later.
+The swarm is available a couple of minutes later.

 ![Swarm-08](./images/Swarm-08.png)